 If your initial certificate was issued prior to February 2, 2014, the substitute teaching experience does not have to be in the area(s) of your certificate(s).
 Substitute teaching at the elementary level, for example, will count if you are certified in grades 7-12 and your initial certificate was issued PRIOR TO 2/2/14

 Q5:I have been employed as a teaching assistant while I search for a teaching position; will this experience count toward the 3 years?

 A5:No. Teaching assistant experience is not applicable to this requirement.

 Q6:What does SED require as evidence to show that I have fulfilled the 3 years of teaching experience requirement?

-A6:SED requires that you self-report your teaching experience on your TEACH account AND that you complete and submit their ‘Verification of Paid Experience Form for Professional and Permanent Certificates, Extensions, Limited Extensions, and Statements of Continued Eligibility' form.
+A6:SED requires that you self-report your teaching experience on your TEACH account AND that your school/district completes and submits the 'Verification of Paid Experience Form for Classroom Teachers and Pupil Personnel Services Professionals.'

 Q7:When should I actually apply for the professional, as soon as I have met the requirements or at the end of the five year window?